piecedigital/bubble/documentation/files-and-structure.md

     . **server/** - modules for the server
       - **firebase-config.js** - sets up all server config for the server.
 Also used for creating user auth tokens.
 Not Browserified
       - **render-jsx.js** - renders JSX files for HTML serving.
 Not Browserified
-      - **routes.js** - refines routes for the application.
+      - **routes.js** - defines routes for the application.
 Not Browserified
-      - **subdomain-routes.js** - refines subdomain routes for the application.
+      - **subdomain-routes.js** - defines subdomain routes for the application.
+Not Browserified
+      - **subdomain.js** - defines subdomain routes for the application.
 Not Browserified
   - **private/** - contains private data for the server or client.
 Is not included in the repo itself; it must be manually added with the correct data
   - **public/**
     - **scss/** - Sass files